Gemini in Google Workspace: Plans, Pricing, Features, and Real-World Limits

 Complex ARRAYFORMULA nesting: Gemini sometimes generates Excel-style array syntax instead of Google Sheets' ARRAYFORMULA function.
 It also struggles with nested ARRAYFORMULA structures that involve multiple conditions.
 The formulas it produces may work on a small test range and produce incorrect results on production data.

-Data validation constraints: If your sheet uses data validation rules, dropdowns, or conditional formatting that affects how data should be interpreted, Gemini does not account for these.
+Data validation constraints: If your sheet uses data validation rules, dropdowns, or conditional formatting that affects how data should be interpreted, Gemini does not account for these in our experience.
 It reads cell values at face value.

 Conversational Data Analysis